All University members have access to Office 365. Simply log in with your username (in the format email@example.com) and password.

 Please note: These Office 365 apps offer new University cloud storage spaces to use and store your work.
 It's important to remember that you are in control of who can see or edit your information within the Office 365 apps.
 Additional security protection will continually be enabled to support your use of Office 365 apps for confidential and sensitive information.

-Back to: Computing Services
+Back to: IT Services